 We’re already looking ahead and preparing to welcome our next year group of amazing students into The Laurel Academy in September 2022.
-Our Year 5 and 6 open evening has already been released (see our calendar for updated dates and times) and will be a fantastic opportunity for parents/carers and students to visit the academy and see first hand the incredible opportunities we have on offer for students who study here.
+Our Year 5 and 6 open evening was a fantastic success, we loved meeting everyone!
+If you still wish to visit the academy, please get in-touch to arrange a tour.
+It will be a fantastic opportunity for parents/carers and students to visit the academy and see first hand the incredible opportunities we have on offer for students who study here.

 If you require any further information regarding the transition process, or anything to do with starting at The Laurel in September, please don’t hesitate to get in touch with the Academy, and ask for Nic Oxley – Year 7 Year Leader.